 Anyone can learn Reiki and it is used by individuals for self care (physical, emotional and energetic blockages and stress relief) and to help care for loved ones, including pets.
 Animals love reiki and this is a very rewarding and connecting practice which benefits all.

-Reiki Certification – Private and Group
+Reiki Certification for Individuals and Groups

 All walks of life can benefit from a Reiki practice, especially body workers, parents, caregivers, medical personnel, hospice staff, volunteers, counselors, and other healing and mental health professionals.